hannahyu07/US-Covid-Analysis/README.md

 ## How do internal political dynamics and public trust in government impact the effectiveness of national pandemic responses, even in countries with high preparedness rankings?

-** Statement on LLM Usage **

-Aspects of the code and paper were written with the help of ChatGPT.The entire chat history is available in `inputs/llms/usage.txt`
+**Statement on LLM Usage: Aspects of the code and paper were written with the help of ChatGPT.The entire chat history is available in `inputs/llms/usage.txt`**

 ## Overview